Oklahoma Department of Career and Technology Education: College Credit

 Transcribed college credit is available for high school and adult students enrolled at CareerTech Centers through the Cooperative Alliance Program for certain technical courses.
 The Cooperative Alliances potentially save students time and money.
 The Cooperative Alliances are a partnership of CareerTech and the Oklahoma State Regents for Higher Education.

 OSSM

 The Oklahoma School of Science and Mathematics has 12 branches on CareerTech campuses with primary focus on the Calculus BC, Physics C and Mechanics AP Exams.

 Student organizations

-CareerTech is involved with several Career and Technical Student Organizations.
+CareerTech has several co-curricular Career and Technical Student Organizations: